Roof Leak Repairs, Roof Replacement Wellington | Re-roofing Wellington

 Roof Safety and Access

 The roofing industry is committed to ensure everyone goes home each night without injury.
 Like all of us, roof techs have the right to feel safe while working.

 Working at heights requires a safe approach due to the risk of falling.
 The government has implemented strict legislation for the safety of the workers working on roofs.
 Government has introduced bigger fines for not following the right scaffolding regulations.
 If our roofers are on the first rung of a ladder, there is a risk that needs managing.
 If a contractor is found working at heights without taking precautions, training or equipment; he can be fined for it.

 We are obligated to undertake a safety assessment before going to a work site.
 Once the risks have been assessed, implementing correct measures is done to safeguard people from falling.

 This process is used to inspect the roof.
-We can sometimes inspect this with areil photography or by attending the site.
+We can sometimes inspect this with aerial photography or by attending the site.

 Options for Staying Safe